-The Youth Advisory Committee (YAC) acts as an advisory committee to Council on issues that are important to young people in the City of Port Phillip.
-The YAC plays an important role in advising Council on what matters to young people.
+The Youth Advisory Committee (YAC) acts as an advisory committee to Council on issues that are important to young people in the City of Port Phillip community.
+The YAC play an important role in advising Council on what matters to young people.